nate123456/playerbot-lua/docs/index.md

 To get started with Playerbot scripting, check out [getting started for clients](getting_started_client).

-To get started migrating a server that has a [core with mangos-lua][cores](cores) integrated or you are interested in setting up a new server, check out [getting started for server admins](getting_started_server).
+To get started migrating a server that has a [core with playerbot-lua][cores](cores) integrated or you are interested in setting up a new server, check out [getting started for server admins](getting_started_server).